Causes of the First Intifada: Growth of women's committees

 1986 poster promoting a PLO women's conference.
 The 1970s and 1980s saw a significant growth of women's associations in the occupied territories, and women would then play a major role in the popular committees leading the First Intifada.

 As well as the Palestinian Communist Party, women's committees and student unions also played the leading roles in the shift towards mass organising.
+Souad Dajani of Antioch College has written that Palestinian women were "a major force behind the creation of 'alternative' structures in the Palestinian community...
+The concept of mass and civilian based structures was the essential feature of the Intifada that gave it its special character and power.
+In this, the formation and proliferation of the institutions of civil society pitted against the colonial state, enabled Palestinian women to play a pivotal role."

 According to Mason Herson-Hord of In These Times, the women's committees formed throughout the 1970s and 1980s in Palestine, "allowed individual women to stretch the boundaries of patriarchal control and become more active participants in the national movement; and they laid the early foundations of the “home economy,” which fostered Palestinian self-sufficiency that would sustain boycotts and strikes during the Intifada."
 According to Palestinian activist Laila al-Hamdani, "the women's organisations which have developed over the past 20 years are now geared towards organising for the intifada.
 The popular committees, for example, are dominated by women."

-Growth of labour unions
+Revitalised labour movement

 Despite Israeli restrictions on labour organising, the number of Palestinian trade unions grew significantly over the course of the 1980s, with some commentators arguing that this growth contributed to the dynamics that sparked the Intifada.
 According to British author David McDowall Palestinian unions experienced a revival in the late-1970s after a decade of Israeli suppression (where only unions that had existed prior to 1967 were allowed to exist, as long as they neither held elections or recruited new members), and by the 1980s, "the resurgence of the labour union movement symbolised a new national populism which the authorities seemed unable to stifle.
 Trade unionism became a key element in national solidarity and social education."
-Ann M. Lesch of Villanova University has noted that the Gaza Trade Union of Carpenters and Construction Workers held its internal elections in February 1987 and the Gaza Union of Workers in Commerce and Public Services in April 1987, representing the first union elections held in Gaza since the start of the occupation and held in defiance of an Israeli ban on union elections, signalling "a new level of determination and consciousness on the part of the previously moribund union movement."
-Samih Farsoun and Jean M. Landis of the American University have written that Israeli repression of expanding Palestinian trade unions forced those unions to organise underground, with "diffuse and quickly replaceable leadership," leading those unions to increasingly prioritise nationalist politics over class struggle.
+Lesch has noted that the Gaza Trade Union of Carpenters and Construction Workers held its internal elections in February 1987 and the Gaza Union of Workers in Commerce and Public Services in April 1987, representing the first union elections held in Gaza since the start of the occupation and held in defiance of an Israeli ban on union elections, signalling "a new level of determination and consciousness on the part of the previously moribund union movement."
+Farsoun and Landis have written that Israeli repression of expanding Palestinian trade unions forced those unions to organise underground, with "diffuse and quickly replaceable leadership," leading those unions to increasingly prioritise nationalist politics over class struggle.